-1.51 The outcomes of the NCCPAP (2002) were the basis for four subsequent policy documents (a) National Water Policy (2004) focused on improvements in efficiency in irrigation and water management techniques by farmers as well as recommendations for improved access to water by farmers (b) National Agriculture Policy (2009-2015) with a focus on environmental conservation, facilitation of agriculture communities to adapt to CC and CV and enhance food security and sustainability of sound rural livelihoods (c) Revised National Land Policy(NLP) 2015, focused on optimising contribution of land to economic development and livelihoods through protection and sustainable use of agriculture lands and (d) National CC Adaptation Plan NCCAP (2015).
-The NCCAP approached adaptation through three interconnected strategies; facilitation through policy, legislation and institution; financing by putting in place measures to ensure adequate and predictable financial flows and; implementation.
-The aim was to ensure undertaking of concrete actions on the ground to prepare for, or respond to the impacts of CC.
-Of direct relevance to the project is that the NCCAP covers deliberate concrete actions to build the productive capacities of the country's biological diversity, land and water, for agriculture, towards national food security, rural livelihoods and employment and foreign exchange.
+1.53.
+The outcomes of the NCCPAP (2002) were the basis for four subsequent policy documents: (a) National Water Policy (2004) focused on improving in efficiencies in irrigation and water management techniques by farmers as well as recommending improved access to water by farmers; (b) National Agriculture Policy (2009-2015) with a focus on environmental conservation, facilitation of agriculture communities to adapt to CC and CV and enhancing food security and sustainability of sound rural livelihoods; (c) Revised National Land Policy (NLP) 2015, focused on optimising the contribution of land to economic development and livelihoods through protection and sustainable use of agriculture lands; and (d) National CC Adaptation Plan NCCAP (2015).
+The NCCAP approached adaptation through three interconnected strategies; facilitation through policy, legislation and institutional arrangements; financing by putting in place measures to ensure adequate and predictable financial flows and; implementation.
+The aim to ensure the undertaking of concrete adaptation actions to prepare for, or respond to the impacts of CC.
+Of direct relevance to the project is that